 This course provides an interdisciplinary introduction to the Cold War, a global conflict with political, cultural, and military tensions.
 In this course, we will explore the diplomatic, military, and cultural ramifications of the confrontation between the United States and the Soviet Union.
 We will pay attention to the impact of that confrontation around the world, including in Asia, Africa, and Latin America.

 By the end of this course, you will have a broad familiarity with the international history of the Cold War.
 You will understand the ideological conflict at the core of the conflict and be able to appreciate its continuing relevance.
 You will gain an appreciation for the way scholars study and write about the Cold War.
 And you will have read primary sources in a variety of genres, by authors from every continent.
 Going forward, you will be able to apply what you have learned about global trends to help you understand the trajectories of individual countries.
 The first of the paper assignments in this class will help you become more adept at finding and analyzing historical sources.
-The second paper assignment will help you apply your historical knowledge to understand current events.
+The second paper assignment will help you think about the cultural impact of the Cold War.